Advanced Certificates in Public Library Administration

 - LIS 703 Financial Management of Public Libraries

-- LIS 704 Public Library Facilities; Automation Systems and Telecommunications
+- LIS 704 Administration of Public Library Facilities and Technology

 The lead instructor and originator of the program is Gerald Nichols, director of the Palmer Institute for Public Library Organization and Management.
-Mr. Nichols, former director of the Suffolk Cooperative Library System, brings nearly 40 years of public library administrative experience to the program.
-A variety of qualified faculty and outside experts and specialists in the areas of law, accounting, labor relations, facilities services, and library techologies supplement the teaching staff.
+Mr. Nichols, former director of the Suffolk Cooperative Library System, brings over 40 years of public library administrative experience to the program.
+A variety of qualified faculty,outside experts and specialists in the areas of law, accounting, labor relations, facilities services, and library technologies supplement the teaching staff.
 The goal of this rigorous program is to equip practicing librarians with the specific means to handle management challenges in today's public libraries.

 Palmer Institute for Public Library Organization and Management